andy-polhill/TanksJS/README.md

 BUGS
 ====
-* Decimal places on pixel coordinates - done 16/05/13
-* Deadzone near game borders
-* Life blocks should be more granular (e.g. percentile)
 * Collision Detection thrown errors
 * Ghost tanks
 * Element widths in both css and model data
+* Only publish relevant properties to the client
+* Decimal places on pixel coordinates - done 16/05
+* Deadzone near game borders -  done 17/05
+* Life blocks should be more granular - done 17/05